 Quickie Kifli Cookies

-- 16 oz. package Pillsbury Ready to Bake Sugar Cookies
+- 16 ounces Pillsbury Ready to Bake Sugar Cookies 1 package

 - 1/2 cup powdered sugar + extra for dusting